Set up a group publisher

 To create a group publisher, follow these steps:

-If you haven't already done so, you may wish to create a private Google Group before you begin.
+If you have not already done so, create a private Google Group.

 Make sure that the Google Group has mail turned on, as shown below: